A view from the east

 For many businesses, company travel outwith the immediate area has to be approved by senior management.

 In addition to observing the distancing measures that are now familiar to us all, alongside the all-encompassing use of Microsoft Teams or Zoom, it appears that face-to-face meetings in China which are judged as essential are now limited to less than one hour.
 PPE precautions are also strictly followed, with face masks an essential part of every meeting, office work and daily life.

 From what I have learned about the Chinese experience, there has been good adherence to these measures, underpinned by continuous education.
-That said, in recent weeks it has become clear that there have been reoccurrences of the virus in China and South Korea which has meant that certain stricter controls have had to be reintroduced at a
+That said, in recent weeks it has become clear that there have been reoccurrences of the virus in China and South Korea which has meant that certain stricter controls have had to be reintroduced at a more local level.

 Like China, if these measures are to work in Scotland, education and enforcement are vital if we are to address the key issue of reducing the spread of coronavirus and reopening our economy.